 Headache is a common symptom.
 Almost everybody will have had one at some point in his or her lives.
 There are numerous types of common headaches such as tension-type headaches, migraine headaches, cluster headaches and hormone headaches.
 These headaches are characterised by their symptoms and behaviour.
-Acupuncture is often used in the treatment of tension headaches.

 An acupuncture study “Acupuncture for chronic headache in primary care: large, pragmatic, randomised trial” published in the British Medical Journal (click here) found that acupuncture leads to ‘persisting relevant benefits for primary-care patients with chronic headache, particularly with migraine.’
 The study also revealed that acupuncture had long lasting effects, where severity of headaches were reduced nine months after acupuncture treatment had been stopped.